 Plan for summer watering needs

-Plants need light, nutrition and water to develop and grow and in this post I focus on planning for summer watering.
+Plants need light, nutrition and water to develop and grow and in this post, we focus on planning for summer watering.

 As in most cases, there is not one solution that works always and for everyone.
 Often you need to combine different solutions for a good result.
-Here are a 5 tips for Colecting and saving water and how to get maximum effect of the watering.
+Here are 5 tips for collecting and saving water and how to get the maximum effect of watering.